-It wasn’t that long ago that Sarah Harrington reviewed the release of Jimmy Galvins’s solo piano CD A Million Seconds Makes 11 Minutes.
-A beautiful album of warmth and tranquillity that flows seamlessly and leaves you wanting more at the end .
+It wasn’t that long ago that Sarah Harrington reviewed the release of Jimmy Galvins’s solo piano CD A Million Seconds Makes 11 Days .
+A beautiful album of warmth and tranquillity that flows seamlessly and leaves you wanting more at the end.
 If the music of Ryuichi Sakamoto, Eric Satie, and the piano tracks from the Diva film soundtrack float your boat then your in for a treat with his album.

 Deviation Street was fortunate to catch up with Jimmy a man of passions and integrity who is not only a musician but also a visual artist over a soya chai latte and cappuccino in some cafe somewhere to ask him some questions about his work, his likes and a whole lot of other stuff…it’s a fascinating interview so …read on reader… read on…..